-Investigating History is an innovative, open-source history/social science curriculum that DESE is currently developing for fifth, sixth, and seventh grades.
+Investigating History is an innovative, open-source history/social science curriculum that DESE is currently developing for third through seventh grades.
 It is designed to be fully aligned to the Massachusetts 2018 History/Social Science Framework , engaging students with its content, practice, and literacy standards through an inquiry-based approach.

 Investigating History is designed around four key principles, elaborated further in the curriculum's design specifications :